-This whips up instantly in under 10 minutes and tastes almost as good as Thanksgiving pie!
+Who doesn’t love a cozy pumpkin oatmeal on a crisp fall morning?
+This whips up instantly in under 10 minutes and tastes like Thanksgiving pie for breakfast!

-Since pumpkin breakfasts are pretty much a staple in our home on weekends during fall (as I can prove with my super-popular pumpkin waffles or this amazing pumpkin stuffed french toast), adding pumpkin puree to our oatmeal has quickly become a new favorite.
+Since pumpkin breakfasts are pretty much a staple in our home on weekends during fall (as I can prove with my super-popular pumpkin waffles or these amazing pumpkin pancakes), adding pumpkin puree to our oatmeal has quickly become a new favorite.

 For the milk, use whatever you have on hand or what you like best!
 I used organic whole milk.